konrad-g/neudesk-docs/faq.md

 # Neudesk FAQ

 ### Q: What is Neudesk?
-Neudesk is a marketplace to sell productized B2B services.
-Web development, design, marketing, support, and more.
+Neudesk is a marketplace to sell all types of marketing B2B services.
+Sales, advertising, design, video production, copywriting, and more.
 Verified reviews help businesses hire confidently.

 ### Q: How much does it cost?
 Neudesk is fully free for buyers.